cogdog/wp-dimension/README.md

 ### Requests

-* *you tell me* Fork and edit to suggest features or [toss them into the Issues bin](https://github.com/cogdog/wp-dimension/issues)
+* *you tell me* Fork and edit to suggest features or [toss them into the Issues bin](https://github.com/cogdog/wp-dimension/issues) or just talk to me there.
-* Please make use of the [Discussion space on GitHub](https://github.com/cogdog/wp-dimension/discussions/)!
-Talk to me there.